hallambaker/Mathematical-Mesh/Web/Guide/profile.md

 ````
->profile get /mesh=alice@example.com
+>profile get /mesh=personal
-ERROR - The feature has not been implemented
+ERROR - The command  is not known.
 ````

 ## Escrowing Profile Master Keys